23000285/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX 01:Mean and variance of a discrete  distribution

+## DATE:

 # Aim :